DC Mayor Bowser walks delicate line with Trump, reflecting the city's precarious position

 For now, Bowser appears set to stick with her approach, saying Wednesday that she is focused on “making sure the federal surge is useful to us.”

-During a morning interview with Fox 5, she and the city's police chief argued an influx of federal agents linked to Trump’s takeover would improve public safety, with more officers on patrol.
+During a Wednesday morning interview with Fox 5, she and the city's police chief said an influx of federal agents linked to Trump’s takeover would improve public safety, with more officers on patrol.

 Police chief Pamela Smith said the city’s police department is short almost 800 officers, so the extra police presence “is clearly going to impact us in a positive way.”